 Waltham Forest SNB (WFSNB) Click to get info

-Waltham Forest SNB (WFSNB) was established in 2014 and held its first Annual General Meeting on (24 September 2014).
+A new Waltham Forest SNB (WFSNB) was established in July 2018.
 The board’s goals are to:

 - monitor police performance using data supplied by MOPAC so as to hold the Police to account as a ‘critical friend’